project-ncl/rpm-builder-maven-plugin/src/site/markdown/usage.md

 ## Deployment

 The plugin can deploy the RPMs to a repository.
 This is controlled by `rpmDeploymentRepository` which supports the same format as `altDeploymentRepository`.
-The plugin deployment may be skipped with `rpm.deploy.skip`
+The plugin deployment may be skipped with `rpm.deploy.skip`.
+If `rpmDeploymentRepository` is not set it will fall back to the value of the user property `altDeploymentRepository`.

 ## Examples